-The results from the approved RT SCED are Energy Dispatch Signals, Tier 2 Synchronized Reserve commitments and Non-Synchronized Reserve commitments that are sent to resource owners in Real-time.
+The results from the approved RT SCED are Energy Dispatch Signals, Synchronized Reserve commitments, Non-Synchronized Reserve commitments, and Secondary Reserve commitments are sent to resource owners in Real-time.
 All dispatch instructions may change with each solution based on system economics and reserve requirements.